 Thomas was awarded a grant in 2010, through the Centaur label, from the Aaron Copland Fund for Music Recording to record works of Pulitzer winner Ross Lee Finney, having also received a Copland grant for his first Rorem CD.
 His championing of American piano music was the topic of an interview article, titled “Pianist Thomas Lanners: Spreading the Good Word,” in a 2010 issue of Fanfare.

-Always in demand as a clinician, he presented sessions at the 2009, 2005, and 2001 Music Teachers National Association conferences, and will do so again in 2019; the 2015, 2010, 2008, and 2000 Oklahoma Music Teachers Association conferences; and conferences of the Texas MTA (2016 and 2012) and the College Music Society’s South Central Chapter.
-Thomas will give a lecture, for the sixth consecutive year, for the 2019 MusicEdConnect.com National Conference, a four-day online event in February that includes sessions from numerous respected piano pedagogues.
+Always in demand as a clinician, he presented sessions at the 2019, 2009, 2005, and 2001 Music Teachers National Association conferences, and was featured in a Pedagogy Saturday panel session for the 2020 MTNA Virtual Conference.
+He served as the monthly MTNA Webinar clinician in February 2020.
+Thomas has also presented at the 2019, 2015, 2010, 2008, and 2000 Oklahoma Music Teachers Association conferences, conferences of the Texas MTA (2016 and 2012) and the College Music Society’s South Central Chapter.
+Lanners gave a lecture, for the seventh consecutive year, for the 2020 MusicEdConnect.com National Conference, a three-day online event in February that includes sessions from numerous respected piano pedagogues.
 He gave a lecture as one of three featured guests during the inaugural International Conference on Education, Culture and Arts (Congreso Internacional de Educación, Cultura y Artes) in Zacatecas, Mexico, and presented sessions at Eastman’s Summer Chamber Music Institute.

 In the realm of collaborative piano, he has performed with Walfrid Kujala, former Northwestern University professor of flute and Chicago Symphony member, Richard MacDowell, professor of clarinet at the University of Texas at Austin, and Nancy Ambrose King, professor of oboe at the University of Michigan.
 He also collaborated with Leone Buyse, professor of flute at Rice University and former Principal Flutist, Boston Symphony Orchestra and Boston Pops.

-He is an active writer on musical topics, with several feature articles having been published in American Music Teacher magazine, MTNA’s refereed journal.
-He has also authored articles for Clavier magazine and the piano pedagogy e-newsletter Soundpoint.
+He is an active writer on musical topics, with several feature articles and column contributions having been published in American Music Teacher, MTNA’s refereed journal, most recently in 2019.
+His writing has also been published in Clavier and Canadian Music Teacher, among others.

-Lanners served as one of three jurors for the 5th Mozart International Piano Competition in Bangkok, Thailand in July 2015, and for the inaugural Kuleshov International Piano Competition in 2016.
-Thomas has adjudicated at MTNA’s West Central and South Central Division piano competitions, the Eastman School’s International Piano Competition for High School Students, and for numerous competitions in Ohio, Oklahoma, Kansas, Missouri and Texas.
+Lanners served as one of three jurors for the final round of the MTNA Stecher and Horowitz Two Piano Competition at the national conference in March 2019.
+He also served as a juror for the 5th Mozart International Piano Competition in Bangkok, Thailand in 2015, and for the inaugural Kuleshov International Piano Competition in 2016.
+Thomas has adjudicated at MTNA’s West Central, South Central and Southern Division piano competitions, the Eastman School’s International Piano Competition for High School Students, and for numerous other competitions across the U.S.

 One of Dr. Lanners' former OSU students, Chul Hyung (Tony) Cho, joined the faculty of the Oberlin College Conservatory of Music in 2015 as an opera coach.
 Tony previously worked at the Juilliard School as an Associate Opera Coach, then coached operas at the University of Southern California’s Thornton School of Music and at Chapman University outside Los Angeles.
-Former student Christopher Reed holds a position as Vocal/Opera Coach at Colorado State University.
-Christopher is pursuing the Doctor of Musical Arts degree in Collaborative Piano at the Eastman School, having completed his Master’s degree there as well.
-Other students have been accepted into graduate piano degree programs at Eastman, the Universities of Michigan, Indiana, Illinois, Southern California, Kansas, Missouri-Kansas City, and the Cincinnati College-Conservatory of Music.
-They have had success in numerous competitions, winning Oklahoma MTA Collegiate competitions (including first place winners in 2018, 2016, 2013, 2012, 2011, 2010, 2006, 2005, and 2003, and numerous runners-up) and state wins in the MTNA Collegiate Artist competitions (including a national finalist in the String Chamber Music category in 2013), MTNA Senior Artist winners (most recently in 2018, 2010 and 2009), and MTNA Junior Artist winners in 2016 and 2015.
+Former student Christopher Reed recently completed the Doctor of Musical Arts degree in Collaborative Piano at the Eastman School, having earned his Master’s degree there as well.
+Other students have been accepted into graduate piano performance degree programs at Eastman, the Universities of Michigan, Indiana, Illinois, Southern California, Washington, Kansas, Missouri-Kansas City, the Manhattan School of Music and the Cincinnati College-Conservatory of Music.
+They have had success in numerous competitions, winning Oklahoma Music Teachers Association Collegiate competitions (including first place winners in 2019, 2018, 2016, 2013, 2012, 2011, 2010, 2006, 2005, and 2003, and numerous runners-up) and state wins in the MTNA Young Artist competitions (including a national finalist in the String Chamber Music category in 2013), MTNA Senior winners in 2019, 2018, 2010 and 2009, and MTNA Junior winners in 2016 and 2015.
+His students were named Alternate (Second Place) for the South Central Division in the Senior Artist category in 2020 and 2019, and in the Junior Artist in 2017.

 Lanners received his Master’s and Doctoral degrees in Piano Performance and Literature from the Eastman School as a student of Barry Snyder.
 He earned his Bachelor of Music degree summa cum laude as a student of Leonidas Lipovetsky at Florida State University, where he won the Brautlecht Award as the School’s Outstanding Rising Senior.
 He also studied under John Perry at the Aspen Music Festival and Jerome Lowenthal at the Music Academy of the West, and has performed in master classes for such renowned artists as Pascal Devoyon, Jeffrey Kahane, Dominique Merlet, Anton Nel, Cécile Ousset, and Nelita True.